What are Exosomes?

 Exosomes are tiny, extracellular vesicles that act as messengers by shuttling cellular components to other cells.
 They initiate cell-to-cell communication.

 Exosomes are 30-150 nanometers in diameter.
-They are filled with a rich variety of proteins, RNA, DNA, and lipids.
-The composition (messages) of the exosome depends strongly on the type of cell the exosome originates from.
+They are filled with a rich variety of proteins (Signaling, RNA, and DNA) and lipids.
+The composition of the exosome depends strongly on the type of cell the exosome originates from.

-No, there are no FDA-approved treatments using exosomes.
-However, there are hundreds of active clinical trials researching various applications for exosomes.
-You can view the full clinical trial list here.
+There are no FDA-approved treatments using exosomes.
+However, there are hundreds of clinical trials researching numerous applications for exosomes.

 There are no FDA-approved exosome treatments or products.
-Any marketing of exosome products as biologic drugs intended for human use is illegal.
+Any marketing of exosomes products as biologic drugs intended for use in humans is illegal.
 However, there are numerous FDA-monitored clinical trials investigating the potential use of exosomes as a therapeutic treatment.
-Americord offers exosme banking for potential use in clinical research.
+Americord offers exosome banking for potential use in clinical research.